maaslalani/draw/README.md

   <img src="./assets/boxes.png?raw=true" alt="Draw Boxes" />
 </p>

+### Text Insertion

+Tap the right mouse button to set an anchor for inserting text and type away!
+Press <kbd>ESC</kbd> to exit insert mode.

 ### Controls
 * <kbd>ctrl+c</kbd> to exit.
 * Press any key to draw with that character.